-When creating branded links for offline use, its important to remember that people will need to type the link into their browser.
+When creating branded links for offline use, it's important to remember that people will need to type the link into their browser.
 So make them short and memorable.

 Don't separate the words after the slash with hyphens, because these are difficult to type and awkward to read out during an appearance.
-Instead, capitalise the first letter of each word to distinguish them.
+Instead, capitalize the first letter of each word to distinguish them.
 For example: Rebrandly.blog/LinkManagement

 This article is about: